SimoneDutto/jimm/spec.md

 - `Type`: Used to display info.
 - `IsController`: Used to display info.
 - `DefaultSeries`: Used to display info.
-- `Life`: Used to handle model destroy, updated from the watch controller and jimm methods.
+- `Life`: Used to handle model destroy, updated from the controller's watcher and jimm methods.
-- `Status`: Used to display info, updated from the watch controller.
+- `Status`: Used to display info, updated from the controller's watcher.
-- `Machine`: Used to display info, updated from the watch controller.
+- `Machine`: Used to display info, updated from the controller's watcher.
-- `Cores`: Used to display info, updated from the watch controller.
+- `Cores`: Used to display info, updated from the controller's watcher.
-- `Units`: Used to display info, updated from the watch controller.
+- `Units`: Used to display info, updated from the controller's watcher.

 ### Controller
 - `ID, Created At/Updated At, Name, UUID`: generic fields